pascallaliberte/sharpen.page/index.md

 <br>
-I can help you turn these problems around for you.
+I can help you turn these problems around.
 [Jump down to Services I Offer](#services){: .cta-btn }

 ## _Maybe it's that_ <mark>Your customer interviews</mark> are hit and miss…